-- Fungal (histoplasmosis, aspergillosis, candidiasis, coccidioidomycosis, blastomycosis, pneumocystosis); and
+- fungal (histoplasmosis, aspergillosis, candidiasis, coccidioidomycosis, blastomycosis, pneumocystosis)

-Now, the FDA is warning the public that the drug leaves the body vulnerable to two other bacteria strains.
+The FDA has also warned that the drug leaves the body vulnerable to two other bacteria strains.

 Legionella bacteria are named for their eponymous outbreak at a convention of the American Legion in a hotel in 1976.
 Members at the convention came down with a fatal pneumonia, which physicians named “Legionnaires’ disease.”
 They traced the source of the outbreak to bacteria in the hotel’s damp air conditioning system.
 These are the symptoms of Legionnaires’ disease: